Updated February 27, 2020

 Unfortunately, the diet didn’t work for us, for a number of reasons.

 The first reason was that my already thin husband was losing weight he didn’t need to lose.
 On top of that, he had no energy.
 We tried to increase calories with protein and healthy fats to keep him going, but for whatever reason, because of my husband’s body type, he needs a fair amount of carbs.
-Additional squash and sweet potatoes didn’t cut it for him.
+Adding more squash and sweet potatoes to our diet didn’t cut it for him.

-In addition to having no energy, it seemed like he was always sick for the two months we tried it.
-Maybe it was because it was winter, but I’m thinking that not having enough carbs was actually making him more susceptible to infection.
+It also seemed like he was sick for pretty much the entire two months we tried the diet.
+Maybe it was because it was winter, but I’m thinking that not having enough energy was actually making him more susceptible to infection.

 Finally, the diet was expensive.
 For two people, we were easily spending over $500 a month on food.
 Not a good idea if you are living on a single income.